 - Check the services related to Xbox Live

 - Update your network adapter software and Xbox One controller software

 Sometimes a hard-reset can help you fix some strange problems.
-Hard reset Xbox One controller and modem did help many users fix the not connecting to Xbox Live error.
+A hard-reset of Xbox One controller and modem helps many users fix the Xbox One not connecting to Xbox Live error.
 So make sure to give it a shot.

 How to hard reset your Xbox One:

 1) Press and hold the Xbox Logo on your console until the console shuts off.

 2) Wait for a while then turn your console back on by pressing the same Xbox button on your console.